-A Look At The Best Tennis Players of 2023
+A Look At The Best Tennis Players Of 2023

 Novak Djokovic

-Like a banyan tree which stays rooted and stands tall for years amidst the most turbulent of times, Novak Djokovic enters each tournament as a favourite and has lived up to his tag for a lion’s share of his career.
-In 2023, the 36-year-old Serbian has won the Australian Open and the French Open, beating Rafael Nadal to the record of most Grand Slam titles in men’s singles events with 23 wins to his name.
+Like a banyan tree which stays rooted and stands tall for years amidst even the most turbulent of times, Novak Djokovic enters each tournament as a favourite and has lived up to his legendary reputation for a lion’s share of his career.
+In 2023, the 36-year-old Serbian won the Australian Open and the French Open, beating Rafael Nadal to break the record for the most Grand Slam titles in men’s singles events with 23 wins.
 He also made it to the final of the Wimbledon Open in 2023, losing the championship to Carlos Alcaraz.
-Djokovic undoubtedly heads to the US Open 2023 as one of the favourites to lift the title, as is the case with him often.
+As is often the case, Djokovic heads to the US Open 2023 as one of the favourites to lift the title.
 It remains to be seen if the Serbian veteran can take over the summit spot from Carlos Alcaraz and end the year atop the ATP Men’s Singles Rankings.

 Carlos Alcaraz

 The world of tennis, at present, is looking at a new challenger for the throne in Carlos Alcaraz.
-At the young age of 20 years, the Spaniard sits at the top of the world rankings with 12 ATP Tour-level titles to his name.
+At the young age of 20, the Spaniard sits at the top of the world rankings with 12 ATP Tour-level titles to his name.
 His honours list includes a US Open championship, a Wimbledon Open crown and four Masters 1000 titles.
-Alcaraz reached the summit of men’s singles rankings at 19 years and four months, becoming the youngest player in the Open Era to achieve this feat.
-With years of professional tennis ahead of him in his career, the prospect of Carlos Alcaraz achieving great heights is enthralling for tennis fans worldwide who are looking at the future of the sport.
+Alcaraz reached the summit of the men’s singles rankings at 19 years and four months of age, becoming the youngest player in the Open Era to achieve the remarkable feat.
+With years of professional tennis ahead of him in his career, the prospect of Carlos Alcaraz achieving exemplary heights is enthralling for tennis fans who are looking at the future of the sport.

 Daniil Medvedev

-A talented player with a strong backhand shot, which at times irks fans and experts to draw a parallel between him and the legendary Roger Federer, Daniil Medvedev has been around in the role of a challenger for the past few years.
+A talented player with a strong backhand shot, which at times makes fans and experts draw a parallel to the legendary Roger Federer, Daniil Medvedev has been around in the role of a challenger for the past few years.
 The Russian tennis player enjoys a 71 per cent win record in ATP Tours and Grand Slams, a stat which speaks volumes of his potential.
 However, Medvedev’s solitary Grand Slam win at the 2021 US Open fails to portray the true picture of the player that he is.
-Ranked number three at present in the men’s singles rankings, Daniil Medvedev has been one of the most consistent players in recent years.
+Ranked number three at present in the men’s singles rankings, Daniil Medvedev has been one of the most consistent players on the court in recent years.

 Stefanos Tsitsipas

 If Daniil Medvedev’s backhand is reminiscent of Roger Federer’s signature shot, Stefanos Tsitsipas’ entire playing style is modelled around the Swiss maestro’s game.
-The 24-year-old professional tennis player from Greece considers Federer to be his role model, and he himself is one of the finest among the modern crop of tennis players.
-He has won nine major titles in his career, and has featured in two Grand Slam finals till date― the 2021 French Open and the 2023 Australian Open― unfortunately losing to Novak Djokovic on both occasions.
+The 24-year-old professional tennis player from Greece considers Federer his role model, which makes sense considering he is one of the finest among the modern crop of tennis players.
+He has won nine major titles in his career and has featured in two Grand Slam finals so far ― the 2021 French Open and the 2023 Australian Open.
+Unfortunately, he lost to Novak Djokovic on both occasions.
 Tsitsipas holds the fifth position in the men’s singles rankings and promises to be an exciting player in the upcoming days.

 Casper Ruud

-Another promising star in the making, Casper Ruud made the entire tennis fraternity notice him through his performances in 2022.
-The Norwegian tennis player reached a career-high men’s singles ranking of number 2 in 2022, becoming the highest-ranked tennis player from Norway till date.
-Ruud has won ten ATP tour singles titles, nine of them coming on clay courts.
+Another promising star in the making, Casper Ruud made the entire tennis fraternity take note of him through his performances in 2022.
+The Norwegian tennis player reached a career-high men’s singles ranking of number two in 2022, becoming the highest-ranked tennis player from Norway in history.
+Ruud has won ten ATP tour singles titles, nine of them on clay courts.
 He has also made it to three Grand Slam finals until now: the 2022 French Open, the 2022 US Open and the 2023 French Open.
 In addition, Ruud also played in the 2022 ATP Finals, where he lost the title to Novak Djokovic.
 Aged 24, Casper Ruud still has a long career ahead of him and is likely to win major championships in the future.

 Holger Rune

-At the tender age of 20 years, Holger Rune has already achieved what many professional tennis players strive to emulate in their entire career.
-The Danish tennis player has won four major titles till date and has reached the sixth position in the men’s singles ranking― a feat no other Danish individual has ever accomplished.
-Rune enjoys a win record of 63 per cent in ATP Tours, Grand Slams and the Davis Cup.
-While he is yet to reach a Grand Slam semi final― his best performance being in the 2022 French Open where he lost to eventual champion Rafael Nadal in the quarter final― Holger Rune exhibits all the virtues of an incredible tennis player, and a potential master of the game as his career progresses.
+At the tender age of 20, Holger Rune has already achieved what many professional tennis players strive to emulate in their entire careers.
+The Danish tennis player has already won four major titles and currently sits at the sixth position in the men’s singles ranking― a feat no other Danish individual has ever accomplished.
+Rune also enjoys a 63% winning rate in ATP Tours, Grand Slams and the Davis Cup.
+While he is yet to reach a Grand Slam semi-final― his best performance being at the 2022 French Open where he lost to eventual champion Rafael Nadal in the quarter final― Holger Rune exhibits all the virtues of an incredible tennis player, and a potential master of the game as his career progresses.

 Andrey Rublev

-The world might not know of Andrey Rublev since he has not won any Grand Slam title, but that takes away nothing from the talent that this man has.
-The Russian professional tennis player is a versatile player as he has performed consistently in both singles and doubles events over the years.
-Rublev, along with Anastasia Pavlyuchenkova, won gold in the mixed doubles category at the 2020 Tokyo Olympics.
-The Russian is also the holder of an unfortunate record― he is the only player in the Open Era to have made it to the quarter finals of all the four Grand Slams but has failed to advance to the last four.
-He holds the seventh spot in the men’s singles rankings at present and, with his potential, Rublev will surely look to win Grand Slams in the coming years.
+The world might not know of Andrey Rublev since he has not won any Grand Slam titles, but that doesn’t take anything away from his talent.
+The Russian is a versatile player as he has performed consistently in both singles and doubles events over the years.
+Rublev, along with Anastasia Pavlyuchenkova, won the gold medal in the mixed doubles category at the 2020 Tokyo Olympics.
+The Russian is also the holder of an unfortunate record― he is the only player in the Open Era to have made it to the quarter-finals of all four Grand Slams but failed to advance to the last four.
+Rublev holds the seventh spot in the men’s singles rankings at present and, with his potential, will surely look forward to winning a few Grand Slams in the coming years.

 Jannik Sinner

-The world number eight Jannik Sinner is the winner of seven major titles, he has made it to the semi finals of a Grand Slam (Wimbledon Open 2023), and enjoys a 70 per cent win record― all at the age of just 21 years.
-Sinner holds the record of being the youngest ATP title holder since 2008 after winning the 2020 Sofia Open, and the youngest to win five titles since Novak Djokovic, who achieved this feat in 2007.
-He also became the first player to make it to the top 10 of the ATP men’s singles rankings in November 2021.
-In the changing landscape of men’s tennis, Jannik Sinner has an opportunity to become one of the modern-day greats in the future.
-Whether he capitalises on this opportunity remains to be seen.
+World number eight Jannik Sinner is the winner of seven major titles, has made it to the semi-finals of a Grand Slam (Wimbledon Open 2023) and enjoys a 70 per cent win record― all at the age of 21.
+Sinner also holds the record of being the youngest ATP title holder since 2008 after winning the 2020 Sofia Open and is the youngest to win five titles since Novak Djokovic (the Serbian achieved this feat in 2007).
+In the changing landscape of men’s tennis, Jannik Sinner has an opportunity to become one of the modern-day greats.
+Whether he capitalises on this opportunity, however, remains to be seen.

 Who are the best female tennis players in 2023?